fvaleri/strimzi-debugging/sessions/001/README.md

 We are going to deploy a Kafka cluster on your local machine.This is useful for quick tests where a multi node cluster is not required.
 We will use the latest upstream release because the downstream release is just a rebuild with few additional and optional plugins.

-Use the `init.sh` script to initialize your environment passing your OpenShift parameters.
+Use the `init.sh` script to initialize the environment passing your OpenShift parameters.
 When it returns, you should have two processes running on your system, one is Kafka and the other is ZooKeeper.

 ```sh